-April the Giraffe Top Baby Names Revealed, Oliver Meets Son as Animal Adventure Park Voting Continues
+April The Giraffe Top Baby Names Revealed, Oliver Meets Son As Animal Adventure Park Voting Continues

 According to an Instagram post from Animal Adventure Park’s official site, some early name favorites include Patches, Unity, Peter, Apollo and Harpur.
 All of those names being suggested by online voters are a far cry from some of the names that were being wagered on through the online sports book Paddy Power.

-Yes, in case you didn’t know, Paddy Power was taking wagers on what the good people at Animal Adventure Park may name the April and Oliver’s baby calf.
+Yes, in case you didn’t know, Paddy Power was taking wagers on what the good people at Animal Adventure Park may name the baby calf.
 The names that were being listed as possible winning wagers included, April, Oliver, Melman and April, Jr. The wildest names that were on the odds board were New York, Trump and Donald.
 If Trump or Donald happen to win out somehow, it may make patrons who wagered on that possibility a good chuck of change considering the odds on that wager were listed at 25/1.

 Hey, you can never say never when it comes to voting!